truecharts/public/website/src/content/docs/clustertool/index.md

 We do expect users to understand what Talos OS is and isn't.
 As well as understand the basics of what "Apply", "Bootstrap" and/or "Upgrade" means for Talos OS.

-## What isn't ClusterTool
+## What ClusterTool is not

-Besides bootstrapping, clustertool will NOT help you update, maintain or alter helm-charts in *any* way.
+Besides bootstrapping included helm charts, clustertool will NOT help you update, maintain or alter helm-charts in *any* way.
 How users run their cluster post-bootstrap, is on to the user to decide.

 This means that users are expected to have basic shell/console/terminal skills and understand the basics on how to edit, update, upgrade and install Helm charts.